antonio-alro/fcm-travel-challenge/README.md

 - Dependency injection.
 - Test driven development (TDD)

-Based on the mentioned points, our solution is divided into several layers, achieving our code is reusable, and easy to read, to maintain and to extend.
+Taking into account the mentioned points, our solution is divided into several layers, following the principles of clean architecture to build better software reducing coupling and dependencies.
+With this, we achieve our code is reusable, and easy to read, to maintain and to extend.
-The idea is that each piece on our solution does a single action.

 Also, the code is completely tested using Unit Tests as minimum.

+Therefore, we have the following layers in our application:
+- Adapters:
+  - The main script
+- Application
+  - Use cases
+  - Inputs for each use case
+  - Transformers and serializers
+- Domain
+  - Entities
+  - Services

   #TODO: PUT AN IMAGE SHOWING THE ARCHITECTURE